riyabharath24/riyabharath24/README.md

 # 👋 Hi, I’m Riya Bharathwaj
--  I'm an Aspiring Data Scientist
--  Currently specialize in Data Science, Machine Learning and NLP
--  Looking to work towards learning Javascript and React in the Future
+I'm a third year Computer Science student at SRMIST, currently specializing in Big Data Analytics.
+My fields of interest include Data Science, Machine Learning and Python Programming.
+I am ready to collaborate on any project related to Data Science, Data Analytics and Natural Language Processing.
+I have just begun to explore the fields of Deep Learning and Computer Vision as well!
+I have also developed an interest in learning Front End Development and am looking to learn React in the future!

-- 📫 How to reach me ...email: riya.bharath24@gmail.com
+📫 Email: riya.bharath24@gmail.com

 ---